spectralpython/spectralpython.github.io/sphinx/installation.rst

 Installing from the Git source code repository
 ==============================================

-The latest version of the SPy source code resides in the Sourceforge Git repository.
+The latest version of the SPy source code resides in the GitHub source code repository.
 While the latest source code may be less stable than the most recent release, it often has newer features and bug fixes.
 To download the latest version of SPy from the Git repository, ``cd`` to the directory